debdattasarkar/DSA/1. Arrays/87. (H) Smallest range in K lists/README.md

 Let me know if you'd like a Python or C++ implementation, or help visualizing the range computation using heaps.

-Here's the full explanation, dry run, and code implementations (Python, C++, JavaScript) for the **"Smallest Range in K Lists"** problem from GeeksforGeeks.
+Here's the full explanation, dry run, and code implementations (Python, C++, JavaScript) for the **"Smallest Range in K Lists"** problem.

 ---